orbitjs/orbit/README.md

 ## Dependencies

-Orbit.js has no specific external dependencies, but must be used with a library that implements the [Promises/A+](http://promises-aplus.github.io/promises-spec/) spec, such as [RSVP](https://github.com/tildeio/rsvp.js).
+Orbit.js has no specific external run-time dependencies, but must be used with a library that implements the [Promises/A+](http://promises-aplus.github.io/promises-spec/) spec, such as [RSVP](https://github.com/tildeio/rsvp.js).